 - diced red bell pepper, for garnish

-Heat the oil in a large soup pot over medium heat.
-Add onions and garlic and sauté for 5 minutes, or until softened.
+- Heat the oil in a large soup pot over medium heat.
+Add the onions and garlic and sauté for 5 minutes, or until softened.

-Stir in carrots, celery, bell peppers, lentils, cumin, tumeric, and bay leaf.
+- Stir in the carrots, celery, bell peppers, lentils, cumin, turmeric and bay leaf.

-Add water; bring to a boil.
-Reduce heat and simmer, partially covered, for 30-35 minutes, or until lentils are nearly tender, stirring occasionally.
+- Add the water and bring to a boil.
+Reduce heat and simmer, partially covered for about 30-35 minutes, or until the lentils are nearly tender, stirring occasionally.

-Add cauliflower, salt and pepper.
+- Add the cauliflower, salt and pepper.
 Simmer for an additional 15 minutes.
 Remove from heat and cool slightly.
 Remove bay leaf.

-Using an immersion blender or food processor, process until smooth.
-If soup is too thick, add a little water or broth.
+- Using an immersion blender or food processor, process until smooth.
+If the soup is too thick, add a little water or broth.
 Adjust seasonings to taste.
 Garnish with the diced red pepper.

-NOTE: When cooking legumes such as lentils or beans, don’t add the salt until the last few minutes of cooking or the legumes won’t become soft.
+*Note: When cooking the legumes such as lentils or beans, don’t add the salt until the last few minutes of cooking or the legumes won’t become soft.